 Draw $229M from the Retiree Health Benefit Trust Fund (RHBT)

 The RHBT is a separate fund — not the pension fund — that pays for retiree healthcare.
-Mamdani's budget proposed drawing $229 million from it to close FY2027 budget gaps.
-NYC Comptroller Mark Levine's office explicitly flagged this: the RHBT is not a rainy day fund.
+The February preliminary budget floated drawing $229 million from it as a fallback.
+The May executive budget dropped that and moved to restore the fund using $1.2 billion in prior payables.
+NYC Comptroller Mark Levine had flagged the original move: the RHBT is not a rainy day fund.

 No direct impact.